LMKH/Projects/README.md

 # For Loop
 ***
 I use a for loop alongside the range() function to loop through (0,5).
 With this I have the programme print out stars.
 Once it reaches the end of the range: 5, it stops and the outcome is a starry design on 5 lines with 5 stars each.

+# Calculator
+***
+My calculator programme starts by opening and writing all information inputted like the total to a file.
+First the user is prompted to input the first number.
+There are failsafes throughout this programme which will catch errors from the user, e.g. inputting a letter instead of a number will cause an error.
+Then the user must input a second number.
+Once both are done, the user will be asked which operator they would like to use: "+" - addition, "-" subtraction, "/" divide, "*" multiplication.
+They must use the correct corrosponding key in order for the programme to run.
+Finally the total will print.